Are your emails and attachments safe from prying eyes?

 - Free accounts with 1 GB of storage

-- Encrypted calendar and contacts
+- Encrypted contacts

 - Discounts and additional support for non-profits

-- Does not support PGP
+- Does not work with PGP

-- Potentially delays with account approval
+- Potential delays with account approval

-- No way to import existing emails
+- Currently no way to import existing emails

 See our Tutanota review for more info.